fuzionnz/nz.co.fuzion.transactional/README.md

 This extension adds **bounce handling** and **click tracking**, and **creates activities** for CiviCRM's transactional emails (i.e event registrations, contribution receipts, invoices, scheduled reminders, and so on).

+Out of the box, CiviCRM only does the things mentioned above when sending via CiviMail.
+This extension adds that functionality to all mail sent from CiviCRM.

 ## Author

 This extension was initially written by Dave Reedy on behalf of [Fuzion](https://www.fuzion.co.nz) and substantially extended by Jitendra Purohit.